-It is recommended that the Board introduce and conduct a first reading of an ordinance amending the Washoe County Code at Chapter 110 (Development Code) Article 106, Master Plan Categories and Regulatory Zones at Section 110.106.15, Regulatory Zones, to repeal and replace paragraph (u) with new language re-defining the Specific Plan Regulatory Zone, to amend Table 110.302.05.4 governing industrial land use types to define which industrial use types are permitted in the Specific Plan Regulatory Zone, and to add Article 442, Specific Plan Standards and Procedures, to provide criteria and procedures for rezoning to the Specific Plan Regulatory Zone, tentative approval, final approval, recording, enforcement and amendment of Specific Plans, consistent with NRS 278A Planned Development.
-Recommendations include other matters properly relating thereto; and if supported, set the public hearing for second reading and possible adoption of the Ordinance for June 23, 2015, at 3:00 p.m.
+It is recommended that the Board hold a public hearing for second reading and possible adoption of an ordinance amending the Washoe County Code at Chapter 110 (Development Code) Article 106, Master Plan Categories and Regulatory Zones at Section 110.106.15, Regulatory Zones, to repeal and replace paragraph (u) with new language re-defining the Specific Plan Regulatory Zone, to amend Table 110.302.05.4 governing industrial land use types to define which industrial use types are permitted in the Specific Plan Regulatory Zone, and to add Article 442, Specific Plan Standards and Procedures, to provide criteria and procedures for rezoning to the Specific Plan Regulatory Zone, tentative approval, final approval, recording, enforcement and amendment of Specific Plans, consistent with NRS 278A Planned Development.
+Recommendations include other matters properly relating thereto.